rule

 Text 13

-Perplexed got the sage afraid seeing how the earth flooded and all the four types of inhabitants of the universe [from moist, seed, embryos and eggs] including himself by the water rising higher than the sky, the fierce winds, the bolts of lightning, and the great waves rising higher than heaven, were greatly distressed within and without.
+Perplexed the sage got afraid seeing how the earth flooded and all the four types of inhabitants of the universe [as born from moist, seed, embryos and eggs] including himself innerly and materially were plagued by the water rising higher than the sky, the fierce winds, the bolts of lightning, and the great waves towering higher than heaven.
+(Vedabase)

 Text 14

-As he was looking on were the waters of the great ocean by hurricanes swirled around in frightening waves as they swelled with the rain from the clouds that covered the entirety of the earth with its continents, islands and mountains.
+As he was looking on the waters of the great ocean were by hurricanes swirled around in frightening waves as they swelled with the rain from the clouds that covered the entirety of the earth with its continents, islands and mountains.
+(Vedabase)

 Text 15

-With the three worlds, the earth, outer space, the celestial bodies and heavenly places flooded in all directions did the great sage, as the only one remaining, wander about like a person dumb and blind, with His matted locks scattered.
+With the three worlds, the earth, outer space, the celestial bodies and heavenly places flooded in all directions the great sage, as the only one remaining, wandered about like a dumb and blind person, with his matted locks scattered.
+(Vedabase)

 Text 16

-In the grip of hunger and thirst, attacked by monster crocodiles and whale-eaters and plagued by the winds moved he, tormented by the waves, overcome by fatigue and not knowing which direction of the sky or the earth he went, through the infinite darkness he had fallen into.
+In the grip of hunger and thirst, attacked by monsterous crocodiles and whale-eaters and plagued by the winds he, tormented by the waves, moved overcome by fatigue and not knowing which direction of the sky or the earth he went, through the infinite darkness he had fallen into.
+(Vedabase)

 Text 17-18

-Sometimes drowning in a great whirlpool and then beaten by the waves was he at times threatened with being eaten by the monsters which then again attacked each other, and experienced he in distress sometimes disease and pains with occasional depressions and bewilderment, misery, incidental happiness and fear of death at other times.
+Sometimes drowning in a great whirlpool and then beaten by the waves he was at times threatened by monsters who wanted to eat him and at other times were attacking each other.
+He in distress sometimes felt sick and suffered pains with occasional depressions and bewilderment, misery, incidental happiness and fear of death at other times.
+(Vedabase)

 Text 19